go2salimm/Pythonology/README.md

 iteration --> looping
 Generators are iterators.
 You iterate over them once.
 They generate the values on the fly and yield.

+# Map, Filter and Reduce
+map applies a function to all the items in the inputlist:  map(function_to_apply, list_of_inputs) filter creates a list of elements for which a function returns true reduce is a useful function for performing computation on a list and returning the result

 # References :
 Intermediate Python Learning - http://book.pythontips.com/en/latest